What is Referential Integrity? Definition and Examples

 In Postgres the symptom you'll see during seeding or testing is usually:

-DETAIL: Key (customer_id)=(42) is not present in table "customers".
+DETAIL: Key (user_id)=(42) is not present in table "users".

 Worth noticing what this means: the database is doing its job.
 It's the producer of the data — your seed script, your migration, your fixture loader — that put a child in the table before its parent.
 Which brings us to the part most articles skip.